Bealls (Florida-based department store)

-Bealls, Inc. /ˈbɛlz/ is a Florida-based retail corporation with headquarters located in Bradenton, Florida.
-Since its founding in 1915, the family-owned corporation now operates more than 650 stores under the names of Bealls, Bealls Florida, Home Centric and Rugged Earth Outfitters.
+Bealls, Inc. (/ˈbɛlz/) is a Florida-based retail corporation with headquarters located in Bradenton, Florida since 1915.

 Bealls Florida was not affiliated with the Texas-based Bealls chain (formerly owned by Stage Stores), although the two brands overlapped in some markets with Bealls Outlet using the name Burkes Outlet where they overlapped.
 In 2020, Bealls bought Stage Stores intellectual property and acquired the rights to the Bealls name nationwide.
 They also acquired the rights to all of Stage's different chains, private labels, customer lists and a distribution center in Jacksonville, Texas.
 In 2022 they sold the rights to the Stage Stores chains (excluding Bealls) to BrandX.

+As of 2026, Bealls Inc. operates more than 650 stores under the names of Bealls, Bealls Florida, and Home Centric.

 History

-In 1915, 22-year-old Robert M. Beall Sr. opened a dry goods store in Bradenton, Florida called "Dollar Limit" he invested his entire savings in merchandise and empty wooden packing crates were used as the display tables.
+In 1915, 22-year-old Robert M. Beall, Sr. opened a dry goods store in Bradenton, Florida called "Dollar Limit" he invested his entire savings in merchandise and empty wooden packing crates were used as the display tables.

 In 1920 the store was renamed to V-Dollar Limit Store as the maximum price went up to five dollars.
 Business prospered during the Florida land boom of the 1920s and in a few years Beall had purchased a vacant lot and built a new modern department store which opened in Christmas of 1924.

 The Florida boom ended in a few years, only to be followed by the stock market crash.
 Hard hit and unable to pay his debts, Robert Beall lost his business to the bank.
 He stayed on as manager through the depression.
 In 1944 after paying off his debts he managed to repurchase the company.